Psy.D. in Clinical Psychology Admission Information

-Please note that this program requires relocation to Arlington, VA for the duration of the (5) year program.
+Please note that this program requires relocation to Sterling, VA for the duration of the (5) year program.
 International students are required to maintain valid immigration status throughout their time as students in the program.

 See Catalog for additional information.

 For any coursework completed outside the United States, please see instructions for the translation and/or evaluation of foreign transcripts.

 Applicants who are admitted to the Psy.D. program must pass a background check prior to beginning work with clients in their external practicum or internships.
 Please see the Catalog for further information.

 There are a number of scholarships available to students accepted to the Psy.D. program.
 Applicants are eligible to apply for these scholarships once they submit their completed Application for Admission to the Office of Admissions.